 Taipu Dam is shared by Brazil and Paraguay and is the world’s largest hydroelectric plant.
 A massive amount of concrete was used to create this dam with thousands of people working daily during the height of its construction.
 It provides major amounts of electricity for both countries.
 Two types of tours are offered.
 The general overview takes about an hour in which you first watch an inspiration video about the dam and its benefits and then take a bus ride along key points of the damn including below the huge turbines as well as a drive on top of the dam’s walls.
 A more in depth tour includes walking inside the dam as well as technical information is offered.

 Templo Budista is located about 1.5 kilometers from the main road that leads to the Taipu Dam.
 The side roads meander through neighborhoods before ending at a parking lot in front of the temple.
-There are good views of both Paraguay and the city of Foz do Igacu from the grass field in front of the temple.
+Good views of both Paraguay and the city of Foz do Igacu can be seen from the grass field in front of the temple.
 A number of yellow painted Buddha statues make good photography opportunities.
-There is also a small gift shop on site.
+A small gift shop is also located on site.
 There is a sign for this temple on the main road, but the road that the sign indicates you should take is significantly longer than a nearby shortcut.
 In the direction of the city of Foz do Iguacu about 1 km from the sign on the main road there is road next to a gas station.
 This road provides much more direct access than the signed road.

 Cuidad del Este is a border town in Paraguay just across from Brazil accessed by either walking or vehicle across the Friendship Bridge.
 This is an unusual border in that if you want a passport stamp you actually have to seek out immigration officials from both countries and request the stamp.
 The attraction in this border town is the tax free markets including clothing, personal accessories and electronics.